Chris-Craft Industries: National Automotive Fibers

-National Automotive Fibers (NAF) was formed in Detroit in 1928 as a manufacturer of upholstery, carpeting, interior trim and plastic products for Chrysler Motors, Ford Motors and Studebaker-Packard, all automobile companies.
+National Automotive Fibers (NAF) was formed in Detroit in 1928 as a manufacturer of upholstery, carpeting, interior trim and plastic products for the automobile companies Chrysler Motors, Ford Motors and Studebaker-Packard.
 While successful, the company was only a minor automotive supplier.
 In the 1940s, NAF purchased the Montrose Chemical Company of San Francisco, but it was still centered on the auto industry.
 In 1956, the company suffered a major loss of $1 million against sales of $46 million.
 Paul V. Shields, a senior partner of Shields & Company, a Wall Street investment firm, acquired the company as he saw that NAF was overdependent on the auto industry but had growth potential.
 Shields trimmed NAF's product line and diversified the company into oil and gas operations, television and radio broadcasting.
 With this diverse portfolio, the company was renamed the NAFI Corporation in 1959.
 This brought a record profit of $1 million against lowered sales with assets of $10 million.
 NAF and Bing Crosby teamed up to purchase a television station, KPTV in Portland, Oregon, for $4 million on September 1, 1959.
-A Bing Crosby led group sold Los Angeles' KCOP-TV in 1960 to the Corporation.
+A Bing Crosby–led group sold Los Angeles' KCOP-TV in 1960 to the corporation.